remult/remult/docs/tutorials/react/entities.md

 After the browser refreshes, the list of tasks appears.

+## Add Styles

+Optionally make the app look a little better by replacing the contents of `index.css` with the following CSS:

-::: tip
+::: details Styles

-Replace the content if `index.css` with the following `css` to make it look a little better
+*index.css*
 ```css
 @charset "utf-8";